moparisthebest/xmpp-proxy/README.md

 If you are a grumpy power user who wants to build xmpp-proxy with exactly the features you want, nothing less, nothing more, this section is for you!

-xmpp-proxy has 3 compile-time features:
+xmpp-proxy has 5 compile-time features:
   1. `incoming` - enables `incoming_listen` config option for reverse proxy STARTTLS/TLS
   2. `outgoing` - enables `outgoing_listen` config option for outgoing proxy STARTTLS/TLS
   3. `quic` - enables `quic_listen` config option for reverse proxy QUIC, and QUIC support for `outgoing` if it is enabled
+  4. `websocket` - enables `websocket_listen` config option for reverse proxy WebSocket
+  5. `logging` - enables configurable logging

 So to build only supporting reverse proxy STARTTLS/TLS, no QUIC, run: `cargo build --release --no-default-features --features incoming`
 To build a reverse proxy only, but supporting all of STARTTLS/TLS/QUIC, run: `cargo build --release --no-default-features --features incoming,quic`